sl7one/Pets-Paw-react/README.md

 ## Technologies

-The project is built on Next.JS using SCSS for styling. axios - for Requests, swiper - for sviper Imgs.
+The project is built on React using SCSS for styling. axios - for Requests, swiper - for images presentation .